 "But, he just wants to say 'hi' to the other dog!"

 Read this article by Suzanne Clothier Don't wait.
 Do it now!

 Meeting every dog he sees will not satisfy him so he doesn't obsess so much.
-It will make him worse.
+It will likely make him worse.
 You are rewarding the emotional excitement and sustaining the expectation.